Madave94/LVIS-Double-Annotations/README.md

 _Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)_.
 2019.
 [Link](https://openaccess.thecvf.com/content_CVPR_2019/html/Gupta_LVIS_A_Dataset_for_Large_Vocabulary_Instance_Segmentation_CVPR_2019_paper.html)

-<a id="2">[2]</a> Tschirschwitz, David and Rodehorst Volker .
+<a id="2">[2]</a> Tschirschwitz David and Rodehorst Volker .
 "Label Convergence: Defining an Upper Performance Bound in
 Object Recognition through Contradictory Annotations" _Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)_.
 2025.
 [Link](https://arxiv.org/abs/2409.09412)